WojciechMatuszewski/programming-notes/aws-stuff.md

 - **resource contention** is where there is a **conflict over access to a shared resource**.

+### Whitepapers

+#### AWS DDoS Resiliency

+First of all you should think about **minimizing the blast area**.
+This has to do with having most of you infrastructe within a private subnets.

+Next, your architecture should be able to **absorb the DDOS attack**.
+As weird as this might seem, with scallable architecture, you will have more time to think and adjust during the attack.

+- **Autoscalling and ELB**
+- **Utilize CloudFront**
+- use the **Enhanced Networking** when using EC2 instances

+Next, think about **safeguarding exposed & hard to scale resources**.
+There are a few tools which enable you to do that. **R53 with private DNS records**, **CF with OAI and Georestrictions** and finally **WAF for filtering traffic**.

 TODO:

 - can AWS Config monitor Organizations?